Last Revision Date: March 2020

 We see all this information and decide how we manage it.
 For example, if you send a message via social media that needs a response from us, we may process it in our case management system (HubSpot) as an enquiry, a support request or a complaint.
 When contacting Forward Clinical / Pando through a social media platform, we suggest you also familiarise yourself with the privacy information of that platform.

-We use a third-party provider, HubSpot, to supply and support our live chat service.
+We use a third-party provider, Intercom, to supply and support our live chat service.

 We use Transport Layer Security (TLS) to encrypt and protect email traffic in line with government guidance on email security.

 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 You must ensure that any email you send is within the bounds of the law.